Scholar Development Grants

-Designed for first- and second-year students just embarking on the process of understanding the role of religion in society, Scholar Development Grants introduce students to the research process in their individual disciplines, help them conceive a research topic, and prepare them to write research proposals for Elon’s signature research programs, to pursue external funding, or simply to do the groundwork for research to be conducted under regular 498/499 research hours.
+Designed for first- and second-year students just embarking on the process of understanding the role of religion in society, Scholar Development Grants introduce students to the research process in their individual disciplines, help them conceive a research topic, and prepare them to write research proposals for Elon’s signature research programs, to pursue external funding, or simply to do the groundwork for research to be conducted under regular 4998/4999 research hours.
 Students from any major whose projects intersect with religion and related topics are eligible to apply.
-These grants have been restructured to account for the research restrictions and challenges presented by COVID-19.

-COVID-era Scholar Development Grants qualify a successful student applicant for up to $500 in reimbursements for research expenses, including materials, software, or travel, to be used in the current (2020-2021) or next (2021-2022) academic year.
+Scholar Development Grants qualify a successful student applicant for up to $500 in reimbursements for research expenses, including materials, software, or travel, to be used in the through the 2023-2024 academic year.
 Faculty mentors of successful applications will be provided a $500 stipend in recognition of their investment in the subsequent development of the project.
 Students in their first or second year whose projects consider the role of religion in society who have not previously registered for undergraduate research hours or received a Scholar Development grant are eligible to apply.

 - Scholar Development research stipends are available to full-time students in all disciplines